MapCollaboration/NangaParbat/README.md

 The reports above have been generated using the CLI ``cli/report.py``.

+## TMD grids

+At this link https://drive.google.com/drive/folders/1cXHZKS0OmY7woUBR2zw_Nf6RmAQYimjl?usp=sharing you can temporarily find the grids of the TMDs and structure functions obtained with past fists.
+Interpolation routines are avaiable in Nanga Parbat.
+The grids will be made available also through the TMDlib library.

 ## References

 - *Transverse-momentum-dependent parton distributions up to N3LL from Drell-Yan data*; Alessandro Bacchetta, Valerio Bertone, Chiara Bissolotti, Giuseppe Bozzi, Filippo Delcarro, Fulvio Piacenza, Marco Radici [[arXiv:1912.07550](https://arxiv.org/pdf/1912.07550.pdf)]